lroquec/eks-basic-extras-terraform/README.md

 ## Dependencies
 The project depends on:
-- Existing EKS cluster
+- VPC configuration and existing EKS cluster.
+[Use this repo for that purpose](https://github.com/lroquec/terraform-eks-setup.git)
 - EKS OIDC provider configuration
-- VPC configuration

 ## Notes
 - The Load Balancer Controller image repository URL is region-specific (configured for us-east-1)